sneakyweasel/quintessence/README.md

 ## Setup

-You'll need to provide your own API keys as env variables at the beginning on main.py
+You'll need to provide your own API keys as env variables in quantum.py and openai.py.
+The variables are:

 - OPENAI_API_KEY = "123456"
 - QUANTUM_API_KEY = "123456"